tjdwill/cpp-notes/cpp-build/cmake/generator_expressions.md

 $<0:val>  # Returns ""
 ```

-Unlike the rest of CMake, enerator expressions are strict in that they only accept `1` or `0` for
+Unlike the rest of CMake, generator expressions are strict in that they only accept `1` or `0` for
 true and false, respectively.
 To convert a CMake value to one of these values, we use the provided
 `$<BOOL:...>` which will return either of the two accepted values.